The remarkable longevity of a 16th century song and tune

 Greensleeves as a traditional tune and morris dance

-So from social dance to display dance.
+From social dance to display dance.
 In 1907, folk song and dance collector Cecil Sharp was still collecting traditional versions of the Greensleeves tune in Gloucestershire, 327 years after its first publication in 1580.
 Each Gloucestershire version is different to the others in its timing, rhythm and notes, but all are recognisably Greensleeves.
 The version played by William Hathaway, Sharp noted, was a “Jig danced over bacca pipes”.
 Peter Kennedy, collecting in the same county in 1952, notated a version of this Bacca Pipes jig from fiddler Stephen Baldwin, and it is still performed today in the English morris tradition.
 Two or more dancers each step over two long-stemmed tobacco pipes, crossed on the ground, the skill being in dancing around, between and over them without touching or disturbing them.
-It’s a joy to watch (and you can in part three).
+It is a joy to watch (and you can in part three).

 In 1911, Cecil Sharp was collecting in Dolphinholme, Wyresdale, near Lancaster.
 It was there that he saw and notated another Greensleeves dance, performed by three men, James Winder leading with Septimus Brindle and Bartle Doddin.
 James Winder was a member of the Winder family of Wyresdale, who were the lynchpin for music in the village, forming the mainstay of the village band from the late 18th century until World War I. A manuscript by John Winder (not related), Dancing Master, 1789, contains this morris tune under the name, Greensleaves or Kick my A**e (sic).
 When you see the dance you’ll understand why (also included in the videos in part three under the subheading, Greensleeves as a morris dance).
 Tom Pearcy, related by marriage to the (first) Winder family, commented that the dance was “a bit on the rough side and was more often done at weddings and parties than at dances.”